puppetlabs-toy-chest/puppetlabs-pe_bulk_agent_install/README.md

 #### Multiple agents (using provided file)

-Placing the FQDN of each of the respective agents in a file and file path of your choosing then referencing said path with the FilePath argument.
+Placing the FQDN of each of the respective agents in a file of your choosing then referencing said file with the `FilePath` argument.

 ```PowerShell
 .\Invoke-PuppetAgentInstall.ps1 -FilePath C:\ProgramData\nodes_list.txt -PMHostname master.puppet.vm